Planum Boreum: Repeating annular cloud

 A large doughnut-shaped cloud appears in North polar region of Mars around the same time every Martian year and of about the same size.
 It forms in the morning, dissipates by the Martian afternoon.
 The outer diameter of the cloud is roughly 1000 mi, and the inner hole or eye is 320 km across.
 The cloud is thought to be composed of water-ice, so it is white in color, unlike the more common dust storms.

 It looks like a cyclonic storm, similar to hurricane, but it does not rotate.
 The cloud appears during the northern summer and at high latitude.
 Speculation is that this is due to unique climate conditions near the northern pole.
 Cyclone-like storms were first detected during the Viking orbital mapping program, but the northern annular cloud is nearly three times larger.
 The cloud has also been detected by various probes and telescopes including the Hubble and Mars Global Surveyor.

-When Hubble Space Telescope viewed it in 1999, it was thought to be cyclonic storm.
+When Hubble Space Telescope viewed it in 1999, it was thought to be a cyclonic storm.
 The diameter was measured to be approximately 1750 km, and featured an "eye" 320 km in diameter.